Wondering how to calculate gross profit and what factors affect this number?

 In a service business, they typically use the terms cost of revenue or cost of sales (COS).
 Because they have no physical product, some of the expense calculations are a little different.

-If a shoe maker earned $9,000 in total revenue for product sales, and your production costs equal $3,000, how much would you have in gross profit?
+If a clothing retailer earned $40,000 in total sales, and the cost of purchasing inventory was $28,000, how much would you have in gross profit?

 Step-by-Step Guide to Calculating Gross Profit